kebby/Capturinha/README.md

   and encoders only seem to accept YUV (instead of RGBA) for full quality in high bpc or 4:4:4 modes
 * Refine full screen detection so it doesn't capture a few wrong frames at the end when the app to record is already gone
-* Show mouse cursor (needs to be rendered into the target texture)
+* Optionally show mouse cursor (needs to be rendered into the target texture)
-* Region of Interest or single window capture
+* Region of Interest or single window capture (only if it's in the foreground)